compose/transporter/README.md

 The `offset` command provides access to current state of each consumer (i.e. sink) offset.
-It contains 4 subcommands, `list`, `show`, `mark`, and `delete`, as well as a required flag `-log_dir` which should be the path to where the commit log is stored.
+It contains 4 subcommands, `list`, `show`, `mark`, and `delete`, as well as a required flag `-xlog_dir` which should be the path to where the commit log is stored.

 ```
-transporter offset -log_dir=/path/to/dir list
+transporter offset -xlog_dir=/path/to/dir list
 +------+---------+
 | SINK | OFFSET  |
 +------+---------+